-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have anemia, heart disease, lung or breathing problems (such as asthma, bronchitis, emphysema), or any blood disease (such as glucose-6-phosphodiesterase deficiency).
+- Tell your doctor if you are pregnant or breastfeeding, or if you have heart disease, lung or breathing problems (such as asthma, bronchitis, or emphysema), or any blood disease.

-- If your or your child's symptoms get worse or do not improve within 7 days, call your doctor.
-If your symptoms get better and then come back, call your doctor.
+- Call your doctor if your symptoms get worse or do not improve within 7 days, or get better and then come back.

-- Do not use this medicine on a child younger than 2 years of age, unless your child's doctor has told you to.
+- Do not give this medicine to a child younger than 2 years, unless directed by a doctor.